annaehlert/family_budget_app/budget/README.md

 python manage.py runserver and going to "admin/" endpoint you will be able to login and work on data in database.

+To run tests you need to go to pytest.ini directory and run: pytest --ds=budget.settings